Amos94/ASE/README.md

 ![Structure](docs/images/structure.png)

+##### Step 1.x - Quick Start:

+If you have not enough time to put everything together and you are fine with the event and context version from above, there is a preconfigured zip to download which has everything nicely combined.
+It can be found under: xxxx

+If it does not work, please reach out to @dpinezich.

 ##### Step 1.1a - Contexts, preindexed Database:

-Download the preindexed databases from:  https://gofile.io/?c=akdj6u If it does not work, please reach out to @dpinezich.
+Download the preindexed databases from:  https://gofile.io/?c=akdj6u

+If it does not work, please reach out to @dpinezich.

 ##### Step 1.1b - Contexts, from scratch: